• Kid Wearing Glasses — Summerville, SC — Greater Things Extended Learning Program

 4. Finance

 NOTE: Project-based learning does not take the place of grade-level content.
-The student adds PBL to what is expected from state standards as a way to show differentiation, or in other words, the process of growth and development of each student.
+The student adds PBL as a way to show differentiation, or in other words, the process of growth and development of each student.

-Materials: List of the following fruits: Banana, mango, orange, apple, watermelon, pear, grapes.
+Materials: List of the following fruits: banana, mango, orange, apple, watermelon, pear, and grapes.
 Paper, pencil.
-Colored markers for graph.
+Colored markers for the graph.
 Graph paper.

 1. Before interviewing, make a hypothesis of which fruit you think will be the most popular.